Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Equation-Free Bifurcation Analysis

 In this section, we investigate the influence of $\tskip$ on the equation-free results, \eg bifurcation diagrams and stability analysis.
-First, we show that the bifurcation diagrams are rather insensitive to the choice of $\tskip$, while the information of the Jacobian depends more noticably on the value of $\tskip$.
+First, we show that the bifurcation diagrams are rather insensitive to the choice of $\tskip$, while the information of the Jacobian depends more noticeably on the value of $\tskip$.

-The bifurcation diagrams obtained for $h=1.12$ and $\tskip = 300,2000,4000$ are shown in Figure \ref{fig:tskipbif}, respectively.
-In Figure \ref{fig:tskipbif} (left panel), it can be observed, that the bifurcation diagrams are similar for all choices of $\tskip$, \ie they show the same qualitative features.
-Although the bifurcation diagrams are quantitatively close to each other, the information about the derivatives, \ie the Jacobian $\partial F/\partial\sigma$, differs significantly.
-For $\tskip = 300$, the fold points does not correspond to a sign change of the Jacobian $\partial F/\partial\sigma$ (cf. Figure \ref{fig:tskipbif}).
-The approximate Jacobian is monotone increasing, approaching zero from below for $\sigma \to 0$.
-In particular, the Jacobian does not change its sign near $\sigma=0.07$, the upper fold in Figure~\ref{fig:tskipbif}(a).
-Using a longer $\tskip = 2000$ the fold points are detected by Jacobian sign changes.
-Using an even higher $\tskip =4000$, it can be observed, that the Jacobian changes sign only once, yielding an inconsistent behaviour, again.
-Therefore, the Jacobian depends on $\tskip$ substantially.
-In order to investigate the error caused by $\tskip$ systematically, we use the bifurcation diagram obtained for $\tskip = 2000$ (which has the most accurate sign-change of the Jacobian compared to the actual bifurcation diagram) as a reference and show the difference between bifurcation diagrams for other values of $\tskip$ and this reference.
-For different values of $\tskip$ the distance to the reference bifurcation diagram is measured by using
+The bifurcation diagrams obtained for $h=1.2$ and $\tskip =10,100,300,1000,2000$ are shown in Figure \ref{fig:tskipbif}.
+In Figure \ref{fig:tskipbif_a} it can be observed that the bifurcation diagrams are similar for all choices of $\tskip$; \ie they show the same qualitative features.
+Although the bifurcation diagrams are quantitatively close to each other, the information about the derivatives, \ie the Jacobian $\partial F/\partial\sigma$, does not appear to converge to a particular value for increasing $\tskip$.
+Note that the scale of the $y$-axis is $10^{-4}$ in this region of the bifurcation diagram, which suggests that the slow time scale is of this order.

-where $f$ is the reference diagram for $\tskip = 2000$ and $g$ is the diagram for other values of $\tskip$.
-We exploit that the diagram is a graph over $\sigma$ near the folds and use $a=0.01$ and $b=0.28$ as interval boundaries for $\sigma$.
-The results are shown in Figure \ref{sfig:tskipbif_c}.
-The range ($\max-\min$) of the vertical axis gives a good estimate for the order of magnitude of the error for the bifurcation diagram.

-Another way of determining the error caused by the finiteness of $\tskip$ is to use the equation-free backward integration scheme \eqref{eq:bweuler}.
-We use a point $\sigma (t)$ on the macroscopic backward trajectory (black dot on the backward trajectory in Figure \ref{fig:profiles}) as a starting point for our computation.
-From this point, we compute a healed value $\sigma^h_0$ by

-This point is used as the reference solution.
-Then we apply a backward Euler step \eqref{eq:bweuler} to find the implicitly defined $\sigma (t + \Delta t)=:\sigma_1$ (using a Newton method with tolerance $10^{-7}$).
-From $\sigma_1$ we run the microscopic simulation for $\tskip - \Delta t$, yielding the value

-(note, that $\Delta t$ was chosen to be negative in the backward integration scheme).
-The values of $\sigma^h_0$ and $\omega^h_0$ should be the identical except for two possible sources of error, the discretization error of the Euler step of size $\Delta t$ and the incomplete convergence of the trajectories to the slow manifold during the healing time $\tskip$.
-Therefore, their difference can be used as an error estimate: